 From the parking area, this hike took me one hour, including time to stop and snap photos of the mysterious bald cypress trees in the freshwater swamps.

 Make note that due to coronavirus, the Trail Center is closed.
 However, the shore-side visitor center and camp store across Shore Drive are open to park visitors.

 If you want to put a kayak or canoe into the water, enter First Landing State Park at the park entrance at 64th Street and Atlantic Avenue.
-You can also go fishing or crabbing from the dock.

 There is a beach on Broad Bay where you can splash, swim or get up on a stand-up paddleboard.
 However, there are no watercraft rentals.
 It’s all bring your own.